Serenus de Cressy: Roman Catholic Benedictine

-After his patron, Lord Falkland, was killed in battle in 1643, Cressy went into the service of Lord Charles Berkeley, who later was to become the 1st Earl of Falmouth.
+After his patron, Lord Falkland, was killed in battle in 1643, Cressy went into the service of Charles Berkeley, who later was to become the 1st Earl of Falmouth.
 For some time he travelled abroad as tutor to Lord Falmouth, through the countries of Roman Catholic Europe, where he was exposed to the life and thought of that faith.
 Upon arriving in Rome in 1646, Cressy made the decision to enter the Roman Catholic Church.
 George Henry Tavard believes this decision was hastened by events of the English Civil War which brought Cressy to exile in France, where a number of Anglican High-Church adherents found French Catholicism not far from their own sympathies.
 Cressy took exception to the Protestant emphasis on scripture alone without authoritative interpretation.
 At this point he traveled to Paris to take instruction from the Reverend Henry Holden, an English theologian at the Sorbonne.
 He then published his most noted work, the Exomologesis, wherein he explained the motives which led him to change his religion.
 In some ways Cressy's views on Tradition prefigure John Henry Newman's observations in his 1845 Essay on the Development of Christian Doctrine.

 When he had become a Roman Catholic, Cressy considered entering the Carthusians, but eventually opted to join the Benedictine Order, which he did in 1648.
 He was so poor, however, that Queen Henrietta Maria had to give him money for the journey.
 He then entered the novitiate of the English Congregation of Benedictines, which was based in Douai, France and was given the name of Serenus, by which he is now known.
 He professed monastic vows on 22 August 1649.

 He was ordained a Catholic priest in 1651.
 That same year he was sent to serve as chaplain to the monastery of English Benedictine nuns, then still in Paris.
 While there he began his work on the text of Julian of Norwich.
 Returning to his own monastery in Douai, he undertook an extensive study of the history of monasticism in England.
 He also translated several works by various English mystical writers across a span of centuries.

 Cressy was assigned to return to England in 1660 to serve as one of the chaplains to Queen Catherine of Braganza, wife of King Charles II of England and a Roman Catholic.
 For four years he resided at Somerset House, which served as her official residence.
+Cressy also spent time at Ditchley park owing to his friendship with Anne, countess of Rochester who was grandmother to Charles II son in law Edward Henry Lee.
 He was involved in theological controversies with Bishop George Worley of Worcester and Edward Stillingfleet.
 He then went to provide spiritual care to the Catholic Caryll family and died at East Grinstead, Sussex on 10 August 1674.

 He is described as a quick and accurate disputant, a man of good nature and manners, and no inconsiderable preacher.
 He is also said to have been particularly temperate in controversy.